nucleic/cppy/docs/source/installation.rst

     $ pip install https://github.com/nucleic/cppy

-Using cppy in an extensions
+Using Cppy in an extensions
 ---------------------------

-To use cppy in your extension (written in C++), you simply need to include it.
+To use Cppy in your extension (written in C++), you simply need to include it.

 .. code:: c++